DavesCodeMusings/raspberry-cobbler/docs/phase1.md

 console=serial0,115200
 ```

-## Move the microSD to the Raspberry Pi
+## Moving the microSD to the Raspberry Pi
 Disconnect the microSD card from the development VM and eject from the development host before removing it.

 1. Unmount the microSD boot partition.